 What is the Auburndale Community Library (ACL)?

 The ACL is a non-profit community library formed in 2009 after the closure of the former Auburndale branch of the Newton Free Library.
-We are run by volunteers and get 100% of our funding from donations.
-We have signed a two-year license agreement with the City of Newton to operate out of the library building during regular hours.

 Please click here for more information about voluntary donations.